 Dr Gannon received her Ph.D. in Clinical Psychology from California School of Professional Psychology and did her Ph.D. dissertation research on psychotherapy outcome at Stanford University.
 She earned her Bachelor of Science from University of Toronto.

 Dr Michelle Gannon is frequently interviewed for Newspapers, Magazines, Radio and TV.
-She has appeared in San Francisco Chronicle, TIME, Huffington Post, PEOPLE, FIRST Magazine for Women, FITNESS Magazine, iVillage, Women’s Day, Match.com, Oakland Tribune, Marin Independent Journal, Contra Costa Times, ALICE Radio, The Kathleen Show, Evening Magazine TV and CBS Early Show.
+She has appeared in San Francisco Chronicle, TIME, Huffington Post, PEOPLE, FIRST Magazine for Women, Hitched, Match.com, iVillage, Women’s Day, Oakland Tribune, Marin Independent Journal, Contra Costa Times, Golden Gate Mother’s Group Magazine, ALICE Radio, Evening Magazine TV and CBS Early Show to name a few.